 “Overload makes people move into a less deliberate mode of decision making,” says Kathleen Vohs, an associate professor of marketing at the University on Minnesota.
 “People might be more likely to be lured by brand names, fooled by discounts on items that they might not really want, and susceptible to other influences.”

 Just like any other architectural component, sound has become a very popular way of persuading customers as they enter an establishment.
 Think about what your business could do to positivley use this information.
 What age crowd are you serving?
 How do you want them to feel visiting your place?
 How do you want your employees to feel?
-It’s all under your control.
+Maximizing productivity or boosting sales by using sounds is all under your control.

-A recent review of 157 retail stores, published in the Journal of Business Research, showed that background music significantly boosts customers’ pleasure as well – and often, the time and money they spend in a store.
+A recent review of 157 retail stores, published in the Journal of Business Research, showed that background music significantly boosts customers’ pleasure as well – and often the time and money they spend in a store.

-Sounds to Use in Your Business
+Sounds to Use in Business Spaces

 • LYRICS: Good news for waiters everywhere: A recent French study revealed that playing songs with “prosocial” lyrics – those about empathy and helping others – can increase tips.